Thertzlor/Revenant/wiki/_Options_Documentation.md

 ## historyDepth
 How many past button presses should be kept in memory?
-Higher values are necessary for more complex "past button" conditions.
+Higher values are necessary for more complex chorded button sequences via "past button" conditions.
 * *default value: **5***

+## historyTimeout
+If your macros use [conditions](./_Condition_syntax.md) to trigger on chorded button sequences, this setting defines the time you have to press the next button.
+The value is given in milliseconds, 0 simply means that there is no timeout.

+* *default value: **0***

 ## description
 A custom description of the profile which will be shown on the LCD display.